 IT & Software

-Home to more than 300 IT firms—including many of the leading industry players—the San Francisco metropolitan area supports a workforce of over 79,400 skilled IT professionals — an increase of 52% from May 2011.
+San Francisco, home to more than 300 IT firms—including many of the leading industry players.
+As of September 2016, the San Francisco metropolitan area supports a workforce of over 79,400 skilled IT professionals — an increase of 187% from August 2006.
 The area boasts the largest aggregation of research universities and federal research institutions in the nation, and its colleges and universities produce more Ph.D. scientists and engineers than any other metropolitan area in the U.S. The University of California, San Francisco (UCSF), Berkeley and Stanford University, among others, are key drivers of innovation, entrepreneurship and technology transfer.
+PhDs.org ranked Stanford and UC Berkeley in the top two spots in the country for computer science PhD programs.